 low-voltage dry-type distribution transformer.
 A transformer that is air-cooled, does not use oil as a coolant, has an input voltage less than or equal to 600 volts and is rated for operation at a frequency of 60 hertz.

-low-voltage lighting.
-A lighting system consisting of an isolating power supply, the low voltage luminaires, and associated equipment that are all identified for the use.
-The output circuits of the power supply operate at 30 volts (42.4 volts peak) or less under all load conditions.

 luminaire.
 A complete lighting unit consisting of a lamp or lamps together with the housing designed to distribute the light, position and protect the lamps, and connect the lamps to the power supply.

 luminaire-level lighting control.
-A lighting system consisting of one or more luminaire(s) each with embedded lighting control logic, occupancy and ambient light sensors, local or central wireless networking capabilities, and local override switching capability.
+A lighting system consisting of one or more luminaires with embedded lighting control logic, occupancy and ambient light sensors, wireless networking capabilities, and local override switching capability, where required.

 manual.
 Capable of being operated by personal intervention (see "Automatic").